Dragonblf/Hero-of-the-Spiral/README.md

 ## Prerequisites

 - Install Unity with at least the version 2020.3.22f1.
 - Install [DVC](https://dvc.org/doc/install).
 DVC is used to store large artifacts like textures or models outside of the repository in Google Drive.
-With this technique we can guarantee a small repository and versioning of large artifacts without to usage of Git LFS.
+With this technique we can guarantee a small repository and versioning of large artifacts without to Git LFS.
 - Google Account to be allowed to download the artifacts with DVC from Google Drive.

 ## How to get started